igorwojda/android-showcase/README.md

 Showcase is a sample project that presents a modern approach to [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development.

-The goal of the project is to combine popular libraries/tools and demonstrate best developement practices by utilizing up to date tech-stack and presenting modern Android application [Architecture](#architecture) that is modular, scalable, maintainable, and testable.
+The goal of the project is to combine popular libraries/tools and demonstrate best development practices by utilizing an up-to-date tech-stack and presenting a modern Android application [Architecture](#architecture) that is modular, scalable, maintainable, and testable.
 This application may look simple, but it has all the pieces that will provide the rock-solid foundation for the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).